vagorsol/git-workshop/README.md

-# CS71 Lab 8: Git Workshop
+# Git Workshop
 <span style="color:#555555">
-In which, mysteries long hidden are revealed...
+In which, mysteries hidden are revealed...
 </span>

 - - -